Juanito Rubillar

-Juanito Rubillar (born February 22, 1977 in Barangay Central, Mati, Davao Oriental, Philippines) is a Filipino former professional boxer and current WBC Continental Americas light flyweight champions.
+Juanito Rubillar (born February 22, 1977) is a Filipino former professional boxer and WBC Continental Americas light flyweight champions.

 He is the younger brother of fellow boxer Ernesto Rubillar and older brother of Robert Rubillar.

-Born in Davao Oriental, Rubillar lives in Sucat, Parañaque, Metro Manila.
+Born in Davao Oriental, Rubillar lives in Parañaque, Metro Manila.

 Professional career

 A veteran fighter, Rubillar made his professional debut on July 23, 1994, against fellow Filipino boxer Ramil Gevero.
 The fight ended with a draw, after 4 rounds.

 Just like Bert Batawang, Rubillar suffered multiple losses and draws early in his career, but did not give up.